andrewncheng/DeepHit-Honours-Project/README.md

 ### Description of Code

 See https://github.com/chl8856/DeepHit for original code.
-This code is modified to run on synthetic data sets generated to test the robustness of the algorithm.
+This code is modified to run on additional synthetic data sets generated to test the robustness of the algorithm.

 # DeepHit